The Web3 Fundraising Instrument Stack: SAFE + Token Right, and Its Consequences (2026)

 The Web3 Fundraising Instrument Stack: SAFE + Token Right, and Its Consequences

-Founders ask "SAFE or SAFT or warrant?" as if the answer is one instrument.
+Founders ask "SAFE or SAFT or warrant?" as if the answer is a single instrument.
 In practice a Web3 raise is usually a stack: a SAFE for equity plus a token warrant or side letter for token upside.
-The stack has dual-ledger cap-table, accounting and securities consequences, and each leg is its own counsel question.
-This is the cornerstone view tying the instruments together — hedged, because every leg is fact-specific.
+That stack has consequences on two ledgers at once, for the cap table, the accounting and the securities analysis, and each leg is its own counsel question.
+This is the cornerstone article for the fundraising cluster: it ties the individual instruments together and shows why they have to be analysed leg by leg.
+The pieces it draws on, the post-money SAFE, the token warrant versus side letter choice, the SAFT securities risk and token cap-table management, each go deeper on one part of the stack.

-- Each leg is a separate question — distinct securities classification, accounting, and cap-table consequence.
+- Each leg is a separate question, with a distinct securities classification, accounting treatment and cap-table consequence.

-- Dual-ledger dilution: SAFE dilutes equity; token right dilutes the token ledger — model both together (see token cap-table management).
+- Dilution is dual-ledger: the SAFE dilutes equity and the token right dilutes the token ledger, so model both together (see token cap-table management).

-- Accounting differs per leg — scope/treatment settled framework by framework with your accountant.
+- The accounting differs per leg, with scope and treatment settled framework by framework with your accountant.

-- No single correct stack — jurisdiction-, structure- and fact-specific; the SAFT route carries the heaviest securities risk.
+- There is no single correct stack; it is jurisdiction-, structure- and fact-specific, and the SAFT route carries the heaviest securities risk.

-- Design with securities counsel + accountant, each leg on its own facts — not legal/accounting advice.
+- Design it with securities counsel and your accountant, each leg on its own facts.
+Nothing here is legal or accounting advice.

 The stack, not the instrument